 - the Minister of Children and Youth Affairs, the Youth Service Grant Scheme and the National Lottery

-- the EU Erasmus+ Programme and Leargas, the National Agency for Erasmus+ in Youth
+- the EU Erasmus+ and European Solidarity Corps programmes and Leargas, the National Agency for Erasmus+ in Youth

 VSI are sigantories to the Comhlámh Code of Good Practice (CoGP).

 The Comhlámh Code of Good Practice is a set of standards for organisations involved in facilitating international volunteer placements in the Global South.